Great to have you here, Rush Limbaugh, exercising.

 I mean, I literally had to stop and ask myself.

-Instinctively, I didn't understand the leftist position.
+Instinctively, I didn't understand the leftist position, so I had to dig deep.

-And you know what it is.
+And you know what it is?

 They think that a woman getting training to defend herself is putting the blame and the responsibility on women and giving the rapist a pass.

-They think it's just another example of how women bear the responsibility and it's their fault, and anybody thinking this way is anti-female.
+They think it's just another example of how women bear the responsibility and it's their fault and anybody thinking this way is anti-female.

-So they they totally misunderstand what she's saying.
+So they totally misunderstand what she's saying.

 Rape's everywhere.

-She's not saying that.
+She's not saying that at all.

-There's such absolutists on this stuff that there's no room to accommodate a bunch of different solutions to a problem.
+They're such absolutists on this stuff that there's no room to accommodate a bunch of different solutions to a problem.

-There can only be one solution, has to be rooted in the iconography or icon of the the iconographics of liberalism, and that is if a woman has to defend herself, then somehow we are failing in our efforts to deal with it.
+And that is if a woman has to defend herself, then somehow we are failing in our efforts to deal with it because we're giving men a pass.

-And I don't think a woman or anybody bullies, you take your pick.
+And I don't think a woman or anybody, bullies, you take your pick.

 Well, of course it's not, but they turn everything into politics.

-The Feminazis take a look at this.
+The feminazis take a look at this.

 Since it doesn't meet with their approval, it's got political consequences to them that they think are unfavorable.